jmorcar/ZenEventClassMapping/README.md

 # ZenEventClassMapping
-Script to import new SNMP Objects/Traps from a MIB file to ZenOSS as Nodes/EventClassKey
+Tool Scripts to import/manage multiple SNMP Object-type/Trap-type on ZenOSS from the command line.

 # Tested versions: